Calculator-Online.net

 • Health Factors including TDEE, BMR, RMR, BMI, PAL, IBW

-These calculations by the calorie deficit calculator help people take control of their health and make sustainable lifestyle changes.
+These calculations by this calorie deficit calculator help people take control of their health and make sustainable lifestyle changes.
 However, these all are only estimations.

 • The calculator doesn’t consider the quality of the food